 Capacity in production is a term used to represent the maximum output the particular machine or plant can produce when run at the maximum available production time.
 By production time, we are ignoring the management loss like lunch and other breaks provided as part of the human working standards.

 In the production cycle, none of the processes can be skipped.
 Having ideal capacity utilization is a myth and is not possible.
-In the above deception, the heat treatment may run only for 15 days while the other need to work for 30 days to provide feed for the heat treatment.
+In the above description, the heat treatment may run only for 15 days while the others need to work for 30 days to provide feed for the heat treatment.

 The combined effect of the overall need for productivity and the underutilization of necessary resources is often referred to as the output gap.
 The output gap represents the difference between the actual level of output and the potential level of output that can be achieved with the available resources.
 In today's world, there is a lot of underutilized equipment in manufacturing, creating this output gap.